• Home

 Auditor Acceptance Letter Auditor appointed must confirm acceptance in writing (if required)

-Confirmation of paid in Capital Must be in blocked account at Swiss Bank
+Confirmation of paid in Capital Must be in blocked/Escrow account at Swiss Bank if paid in cash

 Power of Attorney To represent founders in incorporation matters